 Let’s put things in perspective, Alaska is HUGE.
 So huge in fact that you could fit California, Texas, and Montana inside.
-Don’t beat yourself up if you can’t see everything in a one or two-week trip, but rest assured that any trip to Alaska will undoubtedly blow you away and leave you wanting to come back for more.
+Don’t beat yourself up if you can’t see everything on a one or two-week trip, but rest assured that any trip to Alaska will undoubtedly blow you away and leave you wanting to come back for more.
 I know that’s been the case for me, for friends, and for family.

 In any case, on to my top picks for the coolest places to visit in Alaska, some of which are remote and not easily accessible, some can be seen on an Alaska road trip, while others are best visited on an Alaska cruise.

-For most people flying to Alaska, Anchorage will be their point or arrival and departure.
+For most people flying to Alaska, Anchorage will be their point of arrival and departure.
 Anchorage is the largest city in Alaska, but at only around 400,000 people in the metropolitan area, it is still decidedly small.

-Although small compared to the Lower 48, Anchorage accounts for more than half of Alaska’s population, meaning that this is the center for things to do in Alaska.
+Although small compared to cities in the Lower 48, Anchorage accounts for more than half of Alaska’s population, meaning that this is the center for things to do in Alaska.
 You’ll find incredible seafood restaurants, awesome microbreweries, museums, and a cool city surrounded by astounding nature.

 Katmai National Park

-Katmai National Park is located about 290 air miles southwest of Anchorage and is one of those places that is only accessible by small plane or boat.
+Katmai National Park is located about 290 air miles southwest of Anchorage and is one of those places that are only accessible by small plane or boat.
 This region is rarely visited, but for the few hearty souls that make the trip, you will be rewarded with experiences you won’t soon forget.

 First and foremost is the fact that Katmai is one of the world’s best locations to see brown bears in the wild.
 More than 2,200 brown bears inhabit the park, and some locations, such as the popular Brooks Camp, allow visitors the chance to see bears congregating along the river to feast on sockeye salmon.